jonhayes37/NHL-Score-Tracker/README.md

 - **Bug fix:** Games that have not started yet will no longer show the score as 0 - 0
 - **Bug fix:** Games that ended in overtime or shootout will now be sorted and formatted properly
 - **Bug fix:** Changing the refresh frequency now correctly replaces the old frequency
-- **Bug fix:** The date shown in the header of the UI now better reflects the date the games shown were played
+- **Bug fix:** The date shown in the header of the UI now better reflects the date on which the games were played

 ![](http://puu.sh/hD3MM/fe3f7c6881.png)